 The Senior candidate is responsible for his or her own training and abiding by any guidelines established by the region Senior program administrator.
 Tracking skill development during training is critical for success in the Alpine program.
-Senior Alpine Skill sign-off (appendix I) can be utilized to track training progress and must be completed in order to participate in the Senior Alpine evaluation.
-The Alpine skiing/boarding skills must be checked off by a Level II or III PSIA / AASI instructor or Accredited Senior Evaluator successfully calibrated at a Central Division or Region STW within the previous three years.
-The Alpine toboggan skills sign-off is to be completed by an NSP Senior Alpine Toboggan Instructor calibrated at a Central Division or Region STW within the previous three years.
-Completed skills sign-off sheets are to be presented to the Region Senior Administrator in accordance to region specific protocol.
+Senior Alpine Skill sign-off (Appendix II) can be utilized to track training progress and must be completed in order to participate in the Senior Alpine evaluation.
+The Alpine skiing/boarding skills must be signed off by a current Senior Ski/Ride Evaluator.
+The Alpine toboggan skills sign-off must be signed off by a current Senior Toboggan Evaluator.
+Completed skills sign-off sheets are to be presented to the region administration in accordance to region specific protocol.

-It is recommended Regions conduct a pre-evaluation clinic prior to the final evaluation.
+A region may use a pre-evaluation clinic prior to the final evaluation.
 The pre-evaluation clinic can be used to prepare both the candidates and examiners.
 This clinic can be at the same area as the final evaluation or on local terrain.
 The objective of the pre-evaluation clinic is to introduce the candidate to the evaluation format and to provide them with constructive feedback to help them refine their skills.
 This is not an evaluation but a teaching environment.
-The use of scorecards (appendix II) is encouraged for feedback and as a teaching tool.
+The use of scorecards (Appendix III) is encouraged for feedback and as a teaching tool.
 The pre-evaluation clinic is to be held far enough in advance so the candidate has time to utilize the feedback in preparation for the final evaluation.

-Candidate preparation for the Senior evaluation may also be done under the guidance of a Mentor.
-A Mentor must be a fully qualified Senior Alpine Patroller familiar with the Senior program content and evaluation format.
-The Mentor is a skills Mentor and provides support for the candidate.
-The Mentor may not be an examiner at the Senior evaluation of their designated candidate/s but may participate as an Advocate.
-Information regarding mentoring a candidate can be found in appendix III.
+Candidate preparation for the Senior evaluation may also be done under the guidance of a mentor or "candidate coach."
+The candidate coach must be familiar with the Senior program content and evaluation format.
+The candidate coach is a skills coach and provides emotional support for the candidate.
+The candidate coach may be an examiner at the Senior evaluation but will not evaluate their designated candidate/s.
+Information regarding mentoring a candidate can be found in Appendix IV.